MosheBerman/KosherCocoa/README.md

 Setting it up:
 ---
-Clone into, or download, the repository.
-Copy the folder called `Library` and `#import KosherCocoa.h`.
-If you only want sunrise and sunset, you can copy the folder called `Solar` and ignore the rest.
+Clone into the repository.

+Drag the KosherCocoa Xcode project into your own and add KosherCocoa framework as a dependency.
+If you're targeting iOS 7, add KosherCocoa.h and the `Library` directory to your project.

-You can also use CocoaPods for KosherCocoa 2.0.2 - 2.1.9.
+**Cocoapods:** Cocoapods is no longer supported as of 3.0.0.
+You can use CocoaPods for KosherCocoa 2.x.x.

 Technical Requirements:
 ---
-The latest version of KosherCocoa has been developed with the iOS 7 SDK and uses ARC.
-You'll need Xcode 5 to make it work, because unit tests are built with XCTest.
+The latest version of KosherCocoa has been developed with the iOS 9 SDK and Xcode 7.
+To use the Framework, you'll need to target iOS 8 or newer.

-Even if your project doesn't use ARC, you'll want to compile KosherCocoa with ARC.
-Use the `-fobjc-arc` compiler flag for that.

 Using KosherCocoa:
 ---
-See the [full documentation](https://github.com/MosheBerman/KosherCocoa/blob/master/Documentation.md) or poke around the file headers.
-Most things take just a few lines of code.
+Read the [documentation](https://github.com/MosheBerman/KosherCocoa/blob/master/Documentation.md) or poke around the file headers.

 License:
 ---